jaymzh/sugarjar/README.md

 **Why did you originally use `hub` instead of the newer `gh` CLI?**

 When I originally wrote SugarJar, `gh` was in early development, and `hub` had many more features.
-In addition, I wrote SugarJar to be a wrapper for git/hub, and `hub` allows this but `gh` does not.
+In addition, I originally wrote SugarJar to be a wrapper for git/hub, and `hub` allows this but `gh` does not.

 When `gh` matured, we added experimental `gh` support in 0.0.11, and switched the default to prefer `gh` in 1.0.0.
+We will drop `hub` support in 2.0.

 **I'd like to package SugarJar for my favorite distro/OS, is that OK?**